-These amendments are effective for annual periods beginning on or after January 1, 2023.
-The Company's adoption of these amendments did not have a material impact on the Company's consolidated financial statements.
+The amendments are required to be applied retrospectively for annual periods beginning after January 1, 2024.
+The Company's adoption of these amendments did not have an impact on the Company's audited consolidated financial statements.

 (t) New standard not yet adopted